ScriptFUSION/Porter/docs/Quickstart Symfony.md

 composer create-project symfony/skeleton . ^5
 ```

+Let's start with the [Steam provider][] for Porter by including it in our `composer.json` with the following command.

->Note: The Steam provider (used below) requires [Amp v3][], which is currently in beta, so we need to allow beta dependencies temporarily.
+>Note: The Steam provider requires [Amp v3][], which is currently in beta, so we need to allow beta dependencies temporarily.
 This can be enabled with the following command.
 > ```sh
 > composer config minimum-stability beta
 > composer config prefer-stable true
 > ```

-Let's start with the [Steam provider][] for Porter by including it in our `composer.json` with the following command.

 ```sh
 composer require --with-dependencies provider/steam